 Chase credit cards such as the Chase Sapphire Preferred have long been held in high esteem with travelers.
 The cards themselves offer great perks like 2x points on travel and dining, 1:1 point transfer to participating airlines, and no foreign transaction fees along with some stellar sign-up bonuses.
 But rewards are about to get even better because Chase Ultimate Rewards is now powered by Expedia.

 What Does This Mean for Chase Cardholders?

-The Chase Sapphire Preferred offers 50,000 bonus points in the first three months after $4,000 in spending (EXPIRED).
+The Chase Sapphire Preferred offers 60,000 bonus points in the first three months after spending $4,000.
 The Ink Business Preferred card offers 80,000 points in the first three months after $5,000 in spending.
 Add that to the streamlined and rewarding Ultimate Rewards portal with Expedia, and you have yourself a pretty good setup for earning and redeeming points for free travel.

 That means cardholders will have all the tools and search options of Expedia available to them when booking travel.
 Since Expedia strives to make travel easier, more enjoyable, more attainable, and more accessible, this could be a win for Chase cardholders.
 After all, Expedia’s mission is to bring the world within reach to travelers across the globe.
 But what does this new partnership really mean for Chase Ultimate Rewards members?

 What’s New Now That Chase Ultimate Rewards is Now Powered by Expedia